hilbix/git-hub/README.md

 ## Help

-For now this file here is all you got.
-Perhaps in future I come around to support `git hub --help`.
+For now this file here and the builtin help is all you got.

+Perhaps somebody can help with the Wiki?

 # FAQ